 This is another simple and easy way to check the program is 32/64 bit.

-When you download your program if it is 32 bit, it will save into “C:\Program Files (x86)” while all the programs of 64 bit save into “C:\Program Files”.
+When you install a program its architecture is 32-bit, it will save into “C:\Program Files (x86)” while all 64-bit programs are saved to “C:\Program Files”.

-These are easy and simple ways to find that whether your program is of 32 bit or of 64 bit.
-You don’t need to install any third party software as there are already many ways to check within your OS.
+These are easy and simple ways to find whether your program is 32 bit or 64 bit.
+You don’t need to install any third-party software as there are already many ways to check within your OS.
 I hope all these are easy to get and quick to check.